Posted in:

 Nussdorf

-Once small village, it became part of Vienna’s 19th district Döbling in 1892.
-We are right on the outskirts of the city, and from here is not far to the state border to Lower Austria.
+Once a small village, it became part of Vienna’s 19th district Döbling in 1892.
+We are right on the city’s outskirts, and from here is not far from the state border to Lower Austria.
 Nussdorf is situated on the banks of the Danube and extends out and up into the hills north of Vienna.
 The district’s hallmark is the vineyards and the so-called heurigen, where you can taste local wine accompanied by culinary delights from the Viennese kitchen.
-In the middle of the D-line’s reverse loop, there is a traditional restaurant with a nice outdoor terrace in the back garden.
-The “Einkehr zur Zahnradbahn” is perfect to reflect on today’s streetcar sightseeing and of course, to get some real Viennese food.
+In the middle of the D-line’s reverse loop is a traditional restaurant with a lovely outdoor terrace in the back garden.
+The “Einkehr zur Zahnradbahn” is perfect for reflecting on today’s streetcar sightseeing and getting some real Viennese food.
 The choice was easy with a large and juicy Wienerschnitzel.
 Mahlzeit!
-I hope you enjoyed accompanying me on this interesting streetcar sightseeing in Vienna with D- line and use the next visit to try this alternative to explore Austria’s capital on you own.
+I hope you enjoyed accompanying me on this exciting streetcar sightseeing in Vienna with D- line.
+Use the next visit to try this alternative to explore Austria’s capital on a self-guided tour.

 Booking.com